Our Travel Specialist Thomas has returned from a recent trip to Colombia where he found himself faced by a question…

 Why visit Colombia?
 I am asked as we board the bus from Bogota airport to our hotel.
-I’ve rarely arrived somewhere to be asked as a welcome to think about why I am there as a tourist in the first place.
+I’ve rarely arrived somewhere to be asked to think about why, as a visitor, I am there in the first place.
 Our guide, Pedro, perched over a seat and grasping his microphone as we swerve through traffic, hypothesises: What draws travellers to Colombia?
 Why is its popularity growing constantly?
 How much is Narcos responsible for the peak in interest?
-Here I retreat, conscious of how irksome it must be for Colombians when naive Westerners profane wanting to ‘walk in Pablo Escobar’s steps’.
-But far from vilifying Narcos as a negative portrayal of a country through its dark history, Pedro talk of embracing the opportunity that such programmes as Narcos have given the country to attract tourists.
+Here I retreat, conscious of how irksome it must be for Colombians when naive Westerners profane wanting to ‘walk-in Pablo Escobar’s steps’.
+But far from vilifying Narcos as a negative portrayal of a country through its dark history, Pedro talks of embracing the opportunity that such programmes as Narcos have given the country to attract tourists.
 He speaks of this new influx of inquisitive people from around the world as an opportunity to change people’s impression as they arrive in Colombia, challenging their perceptions as they encounter a society on the mend.

 The overwhelming tone of Pedro’s discourse is positive.
 In a world greyed with political upsets, it is a lovely feeling to arrive somewhere where overall things seem to be progressing in a positive direction.
 Colombia is the first country in the world to begin the transition process towards peace before the end of the conflict.
 A peace deal, between Government and FARC, was finally signed in 2016.
 Pedro speaks in earnest of these things with a genuine smile on his face, mentioning in passing that he was one of the people to help write it.
 Of course, not everything is perfect, and there is a long way to go to repair the wounds left behind by years of internal conflict.
 However, Pedro says, we will be discovering ways people are actively engaging in efforts toward peace during our time in his country.